 The good news is, managers have the power to make a serious impact on their organization’s ability to retain talent.
 According to Gallup research, 52 percent of employees who choose to leave a job say their manager or employer could have done something to keep them around.
 Managers who step up in these make-or-break moments are driving employee retention.
-Here’s a look at some actionable steps managers can take.

 Why Is Employee Retention Important?

 Your organization’s ability to retain talent — to keep great people at your organization and help them thrive — touches virtually every part of your business.
 Employee retention has the capacity to boost everything from team morale and workplace culture, to revenue and customer experience.